 When the professional field of cross-cultural services got its start in 1960, its main goal was to improve the adaptation and effectiveness of individuals living and working in unfamiliar cultures.
-That goal was pursued through programs in which a trainer presented to a group of expatriates, or to an expat couple, information about the host country’s culture, and about cross-cultural adaptation.
+That goal was pursued through programs in which a trainer presented information to a group of expatriates, or to an expat couple.

 GROVEWELL got its start in 1990 as a provider of cross-cultural services.
-We soon realized that our field’s training approach was missing an opportunity to treat expatriation as a strategic opportunity for not only the expats themselves but also their teams and companies.
-That missed opportunity was to develop global-minded leaders.
+We soon realized that our field had failed to treat expatriation as a strategic opportunity for the expats themselves and for their teams and companies.
+The missed opportunity was to develop global-minded leaders.

 WHY GROVEWELL DELIBERATELY CHOSE A “COACHING APPROACH”

 We noticed that other cross-cultural consultancies were providing coaching, but that their approach was what we came to call “Training for One” (or for one couple).
 Relying on pre-determined content and processes, they were using set activities believed to help the trainees gain awareness of what they needed to know to succeed in the new culture.
-But simply enhancing the awareness of expats was missing the opportunity to develop global-minded leaders – to expand each one's global leadership repertoire and global mindset.
+But simply enhancing the awareness of an expat was missing the opportunity to expand his or her global leadership repertoire and global mindset.

 So at GROVEWELL, we committed ourselves to provide a service with global strategic value to our coachees and corporate clients, not a commoditized product.
 To this end, we reconfigured our service delivery into a flexible, customized “coaching approach.”

-Our cross-cultural adaptation coaching balances providing relevant cross-cultural information with coaching that addresses the expressed and unexpressed needs and desires of the individual or couple.
-Our coaches address challenges of a personal, cultural, developmental, business, and global leadership nature, weaving all into a complex tapestry that yields deep cognitive and emotional learning.
+Our cross-cultural adaptability coaching balances cross-cultural information with coaching that addresses the expressed and unexpressed needs and desires of the individual or couple.
+Our coaches address the expat's challenges of a personal, cultural, developmental, business, and global leadership nature, weaving all into a complex tapestry that yields deep cognitive and emotional learning.

 GROVEWELL’S MOST IMPORTANT DIFFERENCE: OUR COACHES